ahrimaz/next-movie-rater/README.md

 - Shareable links for user profiles and individual movie ratings
 - User-friendly URLs with usernames instead of IDs
 - Community ratings display on homepage
+- Edit and delete functionality for user movie ratings

 Each user's ratings are associated with their account and displayed on their own page.
 Users can share their personal ratings via a shareable link using their username instead of a complex ID.

 ## Recent Updates

+- **Edit and Delete User Ratings**: Implemented functionality for users to edit and delete their own movie ratings
 - **Enhanced User Profiles**: Implemented complete user profile system with customizable bios, profile images, theme colors, and privacy settings
 - **Profile Management**: Added full profile management UI for users to control their profile information
 - **Rating Statistics**: Added visual charts for rating distribution and statistics